tennydesign/Minimalistic-wine-app/README.md

 - Two storyboards. (one customer facing, one store owner facing).
 - Full e-commerce flow (From inserting products in catalog to Apple Pay checkout)
 - Smart catalog for entering new products checks against wine data api's and fill the info for the store owner avoiding ghost data.
-- A very minimalistic customer facing storyboard (one main collectionViewController), with one scene.
+- A very minimalistic storyboard.
 - Authentication (google sign in, and email sign in)
 - Access to five different APIs. (involved in the wine label image recognition workflow)
-- Protocols, Singletons (oh, I love singletons) and Delegates (many involved in controling the animations).
+- Protocols, Singletons and Delegates (many involved in controling the animations).
 - Very intricate animations.
 - Custom designed navigation controls, from scratch, not cocoapods. (top bar is actually an enhanced collection view with programatic auto-layout and positioning).
 - Apple's Material Design and Human Interface Guidelines.